Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	: {pattern<>}process input underflow flow overflow 8<< output

 	: process = [
-	8<< Oh, right; I just thought of what I forgot in syntaxx.md : ===["namespace": box]
+	8<< oh, right; I just thought of what I forgot in syntaxx.md : ===["namespace": box]
 	8<< we can change the name later
 	8<< namespaces are sugar anyway; or whatever